 |Dues for membership in BFSA are $30 per year, and members are encouraged to contribute at least an additional $10 to the Dr. James L. Hill Scholarship Fund.Membership Dues – Departmental Payment (IDT)

-To initiate the process, you can complete this IDT payment membership form.
-Once you’ve completed the form the BFSA treasurer will connect with the account manager for your department to get approval for the funds transfer.
+To initiate the process, you can follow these steps for the departmental IDT payment.
+Once you’ve reached out to your department and sent in a request the account manager for your department to get approval for the funds transfer.
 We will only contact you again if we encounter an issue with the membership payment from your department.

 How can I join?

-How setup Set-it-and-forget-it steps for your annual membership dues:
+How to set Set-it-and-forget-it steps for your annual membership dues: